vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Early Access - A version of Kickstarter for Steam, designed to redirect profits for non-refundable video game preorders from the former to the latter.

+## F ##

+Facebook - A clearing house, where people go to exchange privacy for attention.

 ## G ##

 Git - A tool that allows a developer to obscure software defects by publishing them in such large volumes as to